SFraissTU/BA_PointCloud/README.md

 ## Ressources
 Please refer to the code documentation for details about the classes and scripts (Folder "/doc").
-For details about the algorithms please refer to the bachelor thesis (will be linked here soon).
+For details about the algorithms please refer to the bachelor thesis (https://www.cg.tuwien.ac.at/research/publications/2017/FRAISS-2017-PCU/).
 Below you will find a Getting-Started-Guide

 ## Projects & Demo-Scenes: